grasmash/drupal-achievements/README.txt

 To begin creating achievements:

+ 1. Create the achievement in the admin UI at /admin/structure/achievement_entity/add.

- 1. You'll need to create or use a custom module to implement the API.
+ 2. To actually implement the ability for users to achieve the achievements, you'll need to create or use a custom module and implement the API.
 Further information about module development and the Drupal APIs you can listen on to trigger your achievements is available in the "Develop for Drupal" docs at http://drupal.org/documentation/develop.
 At the minimum, read: